wp-plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

 = 1.4.1 =
+* FlaGallery and NextGEN Bulk functions are now using ajax functions with nicer progress bars and such
+* NextGEN now has ability to optimize selected galleries, or selected images in bulk (FlaGallery already had it)
+* NextGEN users can now click a button to optimize thumbnails after uploading new images
 * removed path restrictions, and fixed path detection for old blogs where upload path was modified
 * use built-in php mimetype functions to check binaries, saving 'file' command for fallback
 * added donation links, since several folks have expressed interest in contributing financially